Themydee/C-A-S/README.md

 3. Then create a database and call it votesite or you can change the name to anything but make sure to change the name in the database/db.php file
 4. In PhpmmyAdmin click on the insert tab and insert the categories.sql file which should automatically create the tables needed.
-5. Feel free to recreate but make sure to understand before changing anything. 👋👋👋👋👋
+5. Feel free to recreate but make sure to understand before changing anything. 👋👋👋👋👋 Please note this code was written with php!!!